hydroffice/hyo2_qc/docs/user_manual_survey_detect_holidays.rst

     The output message at the end of **Find holiday v4** execution.

-* From the output window, drag-and-drop the output into the processing software to guide the review.
+* An output window will open in File Explorer.
+From the output window, drag-and-drop the desired output file into the processing software to guide the review.

-* The output names adopt the following convention:
+* The output file names adopt the following convention:

     * [grid filename].HFv4.["all" for *All holes* | "obj" for *Object detection* | "cov" for *Full coverage*].[min size]